drshahizan/learn-django/materials/assignment/submission/Regex/Documentation.md

 2. Add Products in Cart

 To make a purchase, the customer can add the desired item to their cart.
-If they need to make any changes, they have the option to remove or update items in the cart.
+If they need to make any changes, they have the option to remove or update the items in the cart.
   - Create

   <img width="947" alt="image" src="https://user-images.githubusercontent.com/120556342/236979824-840bf3ed-c8aa-4032-a119-ef900ca23e27.png">